Quick inner navigation:

 - Press Wipe Device

-This feature allows you to change your recovery speed and to do this, make sure your TREZOR recovery card.
+This feature allows you to change your recovery seed.
+To do this make sure you still have your recovery card.

 Is TREZOR safe?